Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Introduction

 \section{Introduction}

 The ultimate goal of quantum computing is to realize fault-tolerant quantum computation (FTQC) with robust error correction mechanisms.
-For superconducting devices, decoherence time (qubit lifetime) is typically on the order of hundreds of microseconds.
-For this reason, the decoding process must be completed within this time frame.
-Practical decoders require a simple algorithm to be readily implemented in hardware.
+In superconducting qubit platforms, coherence time (i.e., qubit lifetime) is typically on the order of hundreds of microseconds.
+The error correction process must be completed within this time frame.
+Practical decoders therefore favor simple algorithms to be readily implemented in hardware.

-The surface code is one of the most prospective topological error correction codes~\cite{kitaev,surface_code_towards}.
-It is experimentally feasible, because it requires measuring only nearest-neighbor data qubits~\cite{Zhao,Suppressing_experiment,iOlius,google_surface_code,17qubit_experiment}.
+The surface code is one of the most promising topological error correction codes~\cite{kitaev,surface_code_towards}.
+It is experimentally feasible because it requires only nearest-neighbor interactions between data and ancilla qubits~\cite{Zhao,Suppressing_experiment,iOlius,google_surface_code,17qubit_experiment}.

-In physical systems such as superconducting qubits, optics and ion traps, realistic noise is biased, that is, $Z$ (phase-flip) errors occur more frequently than $X$ (bit-flip) errors.
-For such a biased noise, replacing the stabilizer generators of the surface code leads to alternative codes, such as the tailored surface code (which has only $Y$-type stabilizers)~\cite{tuckett_tailoring} and the XZZX code~\cite{xzzx_nature}.
-The XZZX code exhibits higher thresholds for $X$-,$Y$- or $Z$-biased noises, compared with the ordinary surface code, which has stabilizer generators consisting of either only $X$ or $Z$ operators, and is known as the CSS (Calderbank--Shor--Steane) surface code~\cite{calderbank_shor,steane}.
-For the XZZX code, there appeared proposals on its rotated version~\cite{xzzx_agnostic,rotated_xzzx}, its cluster state~\cite{foliated_xzzx} and its physical realization in optical and superconducting devices~\cite{Darmawan_xzzx} and neutral atom devices~\cite{neutral_atom}.
+In physical systems such as superconducting qubits, optical systems, and ion traps, realistic noise is often biased, meaning that $Z$ (phase-flip) errors occur more frequently than $X$ (bit-flip) errors.
+For such biased noise, modifying the stabilizer generators of the surface code leads to alternative codes, such as the tailored surface code (which has only $Y$-type stabilizers)~\cite{tuckett_tailoring} and the XZZX code~\cite{xzzx_nature}.
+The XZZX code achieves higher thresholds under $X$-, $Y$-, or $Z$-biased Pauli noise than the conventional surface code.
+The conventional surface code is a CSS (Calderbank--Shor--Steane) code~\cite{calderbank_shor,steane} with stabilizer generators consisting solely of $X$-type or $Z$-type operators.
+For the XZZX code, there have been proposals for its rotated version~\cite{xzzx_agnostic,rotated_xzzx}, a cluster-state (foliated) construction~\cite{foliated_xzzx}, numerical simulations for optical and superconducting qubits~\cite{Darmawan_xzzx} and neutral-atom qubits~\cite{neutral_atom}.

-The minimum-weight perfect matching (MWPM) decoder~\cite{kitaev} can be executed in polynomial time of the number of incorrect syndromes and, hence, is well used for the surface code.
-However, it deals with $X$ and $Z$ errors independently, and is thus less accurate under noises that include $Y$ errors.
+The minimum-weight perfect matching (MWPM) decoder~\cite{kitaev} can be executed in polynomial time in the number of syndrome defects and, hence, is widely used for the surface code.
+However, in the standard MWPM approach, since it does not capture the correlations induced by $Y$ errors, its performance can degrade when $Y$ errors are non-negligible.